jmarrero/sync-fedora-ostree-containers/README.md

 This is a fork of https://github.com/cgwalters/sync-fedora-ostree-containers but building only Fedora Silverblue 38 branched.
 # Automatic sync of Fedora Silverblue 38 container.

-This is a temporary repository until https://pagure.io/releng/issue/11047 is merged/implemented.
+This is a temporary repository until fedora 39 is stable https://pagure.io/releng/issue/11047 is merged/implemented.

 This repository automatically polls the Fedora OSTree